John Jameson (character): Fictional character biography

-Jameson appeared as a member of the Agents of Wakanda in his Man-Wolf form.
-He was shown fighting vampires in outer space beyond lunar orbit.
-While Jameson was investigating Doverton, he was taken over by Carnage and his cult.
-Jameson was forced to lay a trap for Venom and Spider-Man at Ravencroft, killing several Ravencroft guards in the process.
-Jameson eventually threw off Carnage's control and the symbiote was purged from his body.
+Jameson as the Man-Wolf joins the Agents of Wakanda.
+After being taken over by Carnage, Jameson is forced to lay a trap for Venom and Spider-Man at Ravencroft, killing several Ravencroft guards in the process.
+Jameson eventually throws off Carnage's control and the symbiote is purged from his body.

-Traumatized by his actions while mind-controlled, Jameson found it harder to change into the Man-Wolf.
+Traumatized by his actions while mind-controlled, Jameson finds it harder to change into the Man-Wolf.
 He became a security consultant at Ravencroft.
-During a prison riot that threatened to destroy the facility, Jameson overcame his traumas and regained his Man-Wolf form.
-When Norman Osborn became Director of Ravencroft, he dismissed Jameson and other staff members who might interfere with Osborn's plans for the facility.
+During a prison riot that threatens to destroy the facility, Jameson overcomes his traumas and regains his Man-Wolf form.
+When Norman Osborn becomes the director of Ravencroft, he dismisses Jameson and several other staff members, who may interfere with his plans for the facility.

-Investigating an anomaly on the Moon, the Agents of Wakanda were attacked by Entea, an intelligent plant that had taken root there.
-Jameson became the Stargod again and the conflict with Entea ended once the Agents of Wakanda realized she was starving due to a lack of sustenance on the Moon.
-The Stargod opened a portal to the Other Realm for Entea to feed there, only to discover that, in his absence, some unknown disaster has reduced it to a desolate wasteland devoid of life.
-Still, Entea was able to use the nutrients in the soil to take root and bring life back to the Other Realm.
-The other Agents returned to Earth and the Stargod remained in the Other Realm to help Entea settle in and to investigate the disaster, intending to return to Earth once that was completed.
+Investigating an anomaly on the Moon, the Agents of Wakanda are attacked by Entea, an intelligent plant that had taken root there.
+Jameson becomes the Stargod again and the conflict with Entea ends once the Agents of Wakanda realize that she was starving due to a lack of sustenance.
+Jameson opens a portal to the Other Realm for Entea to feed there, only to discover that an unknown disaster has reduced it to a wasteland devoid of life.
+Entea uses the remaining nutrients in the soil to take root and bring life back to the Other Realm.

-During the "Blood Hunt" storyline, John Jameson was supposed to have lunch with his father at a restaurant when the Darkforce blocked out the Sun and a vampire invasion occurred.
-John Jameson became Man-Wolf to protect his father and keep him safe while working to get him to his studio in order to inform the viewers on how to stay safe amidst the vampire invasion.